dimitryyivanov3/bL0g/README.md

 2. Click on the file to open it.
 3. Read the article directly on GitHub or clone the repository to read it locally.

-## License

-This repository is licensed under the **MIT License**.
-You are free to use, modify, and distribute the content, provided you include proper attribution and adhere to the terms of the license.

-## Contact

-If you have any questions, suggestions, or feedback, feel free to contact the repository maintainers via the following:

-- **Email**: [a@ccc.com]
-- **GitHub Issues**: Feel free to open an issue if you encounter any problems or have any suggestions.

 ## Disclaimer